rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Fixed a broken functionality of ExtraSaveSlots option.
 Now sfall will remember the last selected save game slot.
 The position data is saved to/loaded from an auto-generated slotdat.ini in your savegame folder
 >Fixed the last additional notification boxes to the interface being missing
 >Fixed a bug in NPC combat control mod that caused Gecko Skinning to appear in the perk selection window
->Fixed a bug in item highlighting that caused items to be kept highlighted when entering combat while holding the highlight key
+>Fixed a bug in item highlighting mod that caused items to be kept highlighted when entering combat while holding the highlight key
 >Fixed the broken get_attack_type script function (from Mr.Stalin and Crafty)
 >Added a fix for being at incorrect hex after map change when the exit hex in source map is at the same position as some exit hex in destination map (from Crafty)
 >Added a math script function: floor2